-Parents often have a lot of baby wipes around the house and many might wonder if it is safe to use them to clean computer screens, phones, and TVs.
+It’s not uncommon for parents to use baby wipes to clean everything around the house.
+Baby wipes are something you always have available anyways, but many parents may wonder can you use baby wipes to clean a computer screen, TV screen, or phone screen?
 Since I have definitely tried this before, I thought I would share my lessons learned with you all today!

-Baby wipes should not generally be used to clean computer, TV, or smartphone screens because they often contain moisturizers and other ingredients that could cause streaky residue to form or damage the display.
-Modern LED screens should be cleaned with a microfiber towel moistened with distilled water or a 50/50 mix of distilled water and vinegar.
+You generally shouldn’t use baby wipes to clean computer, TV, or smartphone screens.
+The wipes often contain moisturizers and other ingredients that could cause streaky residue to form or damage the display.
+LED screens should be cleaned with a microfiber towel moistened with distilled water or a 50/50 mix of distilled water and vinegar.

 Although it can be tempting, it’s best to exercise caution when dealing with electronics because there is nothing worse than a damaged screen.
 Let’s check out some of the details.

-While it might seem like a harmless idea, you probably don’t want to use baby wipes to clean your electronics.
+While it might seem like a harmless idea, you generally don’t want to use baby wipes to clean your electronics.

-While baby wipes probably don’t contain enough moisture to damage your electronic screens, the solution is usually made of ingredients such as water, surfactant, preservatives, emulsifiers, humectants, perfume, and stabilizers.
+While baby wipes probably don’t contain enough moisture to damage your electronic screens, the solution usually contains ingredients such as water, surfactant, preservatives, emulsifiers, humectants, perfume, and stabilizers.

-Parents ideally use it to clean the delicate areas of the skin, including buttocks, hands, faces, and to wipe their babies’ mouths when they throw up or have a messy meal.
-With that in mind, most manufacturers add some amount of moisturizers, oils, and other things that help protect baby skin and keep it healthy.
+Parents ideally use it to clean the delicate areas of their baby’s skin, including buttocks, hands, faces, and mouths when their baby throws up or has a messy meal.
+With that in mind, most manufacturers add some amount of moisturizers, oils, and other things that help protect baby’s skin and keep it healthy.
 Unfortunately, this won’t do your electronics any good.

-If you’re looking for something to clean your screen with, use microfibre glass cleaning cloths with a dab of distilled water or a 50/50 mix of distilled water and vinegar.
-They don’t leave lint stains on the screen, meaning more saved time for you.
+If you’re looking for something to clean your screen with, use microfiber glass cleaning cloths with a dab of distilled water or a 50/50 mix of distilled water and vinegar.
+This mixture won’t damage your electronic screens and won’t leave lint stains either.

 Do baby wipes actually clean surfaces?